devansh728/Project-Prometheus/README.md

 ### 10:35 AM: AI Takes Action
 ```
-📞 SentinEV initiates voice call:
+📞 Project Promethesus initiates voice call:

-AGENT: "Hi Alex, this is SentinEV.
+AGENT: "Hi Alex, this is Project Promethesus.
 I need to let you know about
         an urgent safety situation with your brakes."

 ALEX:  "I'm kind of busy right now..."